4 Mile & 10 Mile Start @ 12 Noon; 2 Mile Starts @ 2pm!

 T-Shirts

-Race t-shirts are included with the registration fee.
+Race T-shirts are included with the registration fee.

 Youth

-There is a special entry fee for the 2 mile run for elementary school or youth group participants, girls and boys ages 5-14There are 4 divisions for individuals: 5-10 & 11-14, girls & boys.
+There is a special entry fee for the 2 mile run for elementary school or youth group participants, girls and boys ages 5-14.
+There are 4 divisions for individuals: 5-10 & 11-14, girls & boys.
 The top 30 finishers in each division will receive individual awards (need not be on a team).

-There are also 5 team divisions – 4 school divisions & 1 youth group divisions.
+There are also 5 team divisions – 4 school divisions & 1 youth group division.
 1st place teams will be presented with trophies & certificates; 2nd, 3rd and 4th place teams will receive certificates.
 Kids can compete individually and/or on a team.
 Teams = 5 or more participants from the same school or youth group.

-School/youth group registration is due by 2/25 to guarantee t-shirts for early school delivery.
+School/youth group registration is due by 2/15 to guarantee t-shirts for early school delivery.
 Please email foggybottommilkrun@gmail.com for delivery.

 Foggy Bottom Milk Run